doubleopen-project/doubleopen-publications/Proof-Of-Concept/Compliance-Is-Forever/Ideas/Policy_Engine.md

 global:
   excludes:
     - path: "test-utils/**"
       reason: "Only used for testing.
-Not included in released artifacts."
+Not included in released applications."
     - path: "package-lock.json"
       reason: "Auto-generated file"
-artifacts:
+applications:
-  - name: "Software X"
+  - name: "Alpha"
     context: "non-consumer software"
     allowlisted:
       - "GPL-2.0-only"